Overview

 Suppose you would like to delete a person’s contact details, the

-command that you would enter is the people delete
+command that you would enter is the people delete command.

 Format: people delete <person’s index>